KinchiFR/KinchiFR/README.md

 # 👀 About me

 **Hi !
-I'm an development amateur from France on little projects like Discord Bots or websites with different technologies.**
+I'm a development amateur from France on little projects like Discord Bots or websites with different technologies.**
 <br />
 **Trying my best to be active but I've motivation issues.**
 <br />